How to Choose From These Different Types of Window Film

 A big step up from dye-based tints, metalized tints do the job of keeping heat and UV rays out, albeit by utilizing reflection.
 Metalized tint films have metal microparticles embedded within the layers of film to aid in their UV reflection.

 The particles also help strengthen your car’s windows, making them far less likely to shatter when broken.
 These tints are shinier and more spy-vehicle-worthy than dyed tints and are far more scratch-resistant due to the metalized particles.
-They are also more efficient at blocking out heat and UV rays than a dye tint because of the infused-metal film.
+This type of window film is also more efficient at blocking out heat and UV rays than a dye tint because of the infused metal film.

 3. Hybrid Window Tints

 The best of both worlds, hybrids are dye and metalized tints rolled into one unique package.
 This tint takes advantage of dye films’ affordability and privacy factor and adds in the strength and UV-blocking benefits of metalized tints.
 Additionally, these window films will not fade as quickly and are far more scratch-resistant.

 Carbon window tinting films have a unique matte finish, making them a more subtle and tasteful option than the flashier shiny metalized tints—think undercover spy vehicle.
 They are infused with ultra-reflective carbon particles and won’t fade over time like dyed tints.
 The embedded carbon particles block up to 40% of infrared light, making them not only heat-reflective but also insulating.
 This means carbon tints work just as well in winter by keeping heat trapped inside the car, thus reducing heater use.

 These tints are the coup de grace, the latest and greatest.
 They are the most expensive of all the tints listed here but the most effective.
 Ceramic tints are free from both dye and metal particles, utilizing non-conductive ceramic micro-particles instead.